c/- DC Conference &

 3 West Street

-This Special Interest Group (SIG) is formally consituted under Article 28 of the
+This Special Interest Group (SIG) is formally consituted under the By-Laws of the

 The Australian Pain Society SIG on Basic Pain Research aims to: